EngineHub/WorldGuard/README.txt

 /reloadplugin WorldGuard to reload the configuraton file after editing it.

 NOTE: Some features may require a custom version of hMod.
-When the server is loaded with the plugin, WorldGuard will tell you missing features.
-Below the required hooks will be mentioned in square brackets below each feature, allowing to see what your server has or needs to use a certain feature of WorldGuard.
-A list of missing hooks will be printed when you start your server with Worldguard.
+When the server is loaded with the plugin, WorldGuard will tell you the features unsupported by your version of hMod.

 - summary-on-start (def. false)
     Print a summary of WorldGuard's protection settings at-a-glance when the plugin is loaded.

 - item-durability (def. true)
-    [Requires ITEM_PICK_UP]
+    **Requires special version of hMod
     Enables item durability.

 - classic-water (def. false)
-    [Requires hook FLOW]
     Toggle use of classic water.
 Be foreward that your world may be flooded if you are not careful.
 If you have WorldEdit, you can use
     //drain in such an event, although that will drain the entire pool